poempelfox/epaper-nametag-programmer/README.md

 ### Cabling

+Both of the voltage jumpers on the USB-to-SPI/GPIO-adapter need to be set to "3.3V".
+The mode selection jumper needs to be set to "I2C/SPI", NOT "UART".

 ![Image showing how to cable the e-Paper module to the USB-to-SPI/GPIO-adapter](./cabling.jpg)

 | USB-to-SPI | e-Paper module | Color  |